Position Papers

 Committee dais members will read position papers that are submitted before the deadline.
 Please feel free to reach out to your directors with any questions!

-Delegates who hope to earn an award at MUNUM XXXVII must turn in position papers by the deadline listed.
+Delegates who hope to earn an award at MUNUM XXXVIII must turn in position papers by the deadline listed.

 Position Paper Name Formatting